Rules and Regulations

 “Sports lottery systems” means systems provided by a technology provider that consist of sports wagering products, risk management (bookmaking), operations and support services.

 "Technology provider" means any person or entity who proposes to contract with a sports lottery agent or the agency for the provision of goods or services related to a sports lottery, the provision of which requires a license pursuant to 29 Del.C.
 Ch.
 48.

 3.1 Video Lottery Agents

-Any potential sports lottery agent who is already licensed as a Delaware State Lottery Video Lottery Agent is not required to apply for a separate sports lottery license.
-Any such Agent must, however, file with the agency, the names, addresses, employer identification or social security numbers (if applicable) and dates of birth (if applicable) of its directors, officers or partners, owners, key employees and sports lottery operations employees not already provided under the Agent’s Video Lottery license application.
+Any potential sports lottery agent who is already licensed as a Delaware State Video Lottery Agent is not required to apply for a separate sports lottery license.
+Any such Agent must, however, file with the agency the names, addresses, employer identification or social security numbers (if applicable) and dates of birth (if applicable) of its directors, officers, partners, owners, key employees and sports lottery operations employees not already provided under the Agent's Video Lottery license application.
 The Agent must also submit an amendment to its video lottery business plan.

 3.2 Retail Lottery Agents

 Any potential sports lottery agent who has already obtained from the Director a license to sell lottery tickets and provide lottery-related services under 10 DE Admin.
 Code 202 is not required to apply to the agency for a separate sports lottery license.